 Formation for Peacebuilding Practice

-As individuals working for peace, social justice, and reduction of violence, we are the instrument of the work.
+As individuals working for peace, social justice, and the reduction of violence, we are the instrument of the work.
 Therefore, we need to cultivate our ability to engage conflict and injustice with wisdom, compassion, and clarity.

 Course participants will gain a holistic understanding of self as person, practitioner, and leader, with emphasis on the importance of intellectual, emotional, physical, and spiritual well-being and growth.